Syedhussain2/Python-Sample-Application/README.md

 5. Wrote the Unit Tests for the cookbook.
 6. Wrote the Integration Tests for the cookbook.
 7. Wrote the Recipe for the cookbook.
-8. Ran chef exec spec rspec to check if everything was running.
+8. Ran chef exec rspec spec to check if everything was running.
-9. Ran Kitchen Test to check if everything was working as it should an was where it should be.
+9. Ran kitchen test to check if everything was working as it should an was where it should be.

 # Step 3 - Cookbook Platform
 ### **Description**